safer-rust/rust-safety-standard/rust-safety.md

   -  `pub(super)`: the item is visible to the parent module.

 A program component can rely on visibility restrictions to maintain sound abstractions.
 Real-world Rust projects, however, may adopt different levels of soundness guarantees.
-- **Struct-level Soundness Criteria**: All uses of a struct’s safe items (or unsafe items when their safety requirements are satisfied) must not cause undefined behavior, even within the same module.
+- **Struct-level Soundness Criterion**: All uses of a struct’s safe items (or unsafe items when their safety requirements are satisfied) must not cause undefined behavior, even within the same module.

 This is the strongest criterion because all private methods and fields are accessible within the module.
 The struct cannot rely on visibility to enforce soundness.
 Ensuring this can be challenging, particularly when considering struct literals, which allow creation of instances without going through constructors that uphold the type invariant.

-- **Weak Stuct-level Soundness Criteria**: This criterion ignores the risk that a type instance could be created or modified via a struct literal that violates the struct’s invariant.
+- **Weak Struct-level Soundness Criterion**: This criterion ignores the risk that a type instance could be created or modified via a struct literal that violates the struct’s invariant.

 This criterion is the one most commonly employed by the Rust standard library.
 For example, [Vec](https://github.com/rust-lang/rust/blob/7d8ebe3128fc87f3da1ad64240e63ccf07b8f0bd/library/alloc/src/vec/mod.rs#L440) is defined as follows: